Azure/Enterprise-Scale/docs/wiki/update-alz-custom-policies-to-latest.md

   ![alz-custom-policy-def-search](media/1.1.update-alz-custom-policy-def-search.png)

 - Click on the hyperlink for the policy definition
-- Capture the policy definition name and location from `Definition ID` and `Definition location`.
-In this example, the `Definition ID` is `/providers/Microsoft.Management/managementGroups/MTB/providers/Microsoft.Authorization/policyDefinitions/Deploy-Diagnostics-WVDHostPools` with a policy definition name of **Deploy-Diagnostics-WVDHostPools** and a location of **MTB**.
+- Capture the policy definition name and scope from `Definition ID` and `Definition location`.
+In this example, the `Definition ID` is `/providers/Microsoft.Management/managementGroups/MTB/providers/Microsoft.Authorization/policyDefinitions/Deploy-Diagnostics-WVDHostPools` with a policy definition name of **Deploy-Diagnostics-WVDHostPools** and a scope of **MTB**.
 The policy definition name is the set of characters following the last `/`.
-Both the policy definition name and location will be used in the PowerShell script below.
+Both the policy definition name and scope will be used in the PowerShell script below.

   ![alz-custom-policy-def-name](media/1.2.update-alz-custom-policy-def-name.png)